kondrak/quake_bsp_viewer_legacyOpenGL/README.md

 Note that you must have Quake III Arena textures and models unpacked in the root directory if you want to see proper texturing on screen, otherwise you'll just see a bunch of lightmapped, colored checker-board textures filling the screen which is less impressive.

-To move around use the WASD keys, RF keys lift you up/down, QE keys let you do the barrel roll.
+To move around use the WASD keys.
+RF keys lift you up/down and QE keys let you do the barrel roll.

 Dependencies